caltechlibrary/cold/deployment.md

 9. Start the services using `systemctl` in the usual way
     a. `sudo systemctl start cold.service`
     b. `sudo systemctl start cold_api.service`
-10. Test web services using elinks.
-If you get a gateway error it means datasetd isn't runining correctly in port 8111.
+10. Test web services using eLinks.
+If you get a gateway error it means datasetd isn't running correctly in port 8111.
 Debug with curl, systemctl status, journalctl.

 You can configure Apache to reverse proxy to the cold service running on port 8111 where it should enforce access control.